civiform/docs/docs/contributor-guide/developer-guide/getting-started.md

 ## Creating fake data

-To create Questions and Programs that use them, you need to log in as a "Program and Civiform Admin" through http://localhost:9000/loginForm .
+To create Questions and Programs that use them, you need to log in as a "Program and CiviForm Admin" through http://localhost:9000/loginForm .

 You can return to that screen to switch to a Guest user and back again to an Admin as needed.